isomerpages/pmo-nccs/media/speeches/_posts/2011-08-01-welcome-remarks-by-energy-market-authority's-chief-executive-chee-hong-tat-at-panasonic's-launch-on-total-energy-solutions-test-bed-project-for-public-housing-in-singapore.md

 permalink: /media/speeches/welcome-remarks-by-energy-market-authority's-chief-executive-chee-hong-tat-at-panasonic's-launch-on-total-energy-solutions-test-bed-project-for-public-housing-in-singapore
 ---

-### WELCOME REMARKS BY CHIEF EXECUTIVE OF ENERGY MARKET AUTHORITY CHEE HONG TAT AT PANASONIC'S LAUNCH ON TOTAL ENERGY SOLUTIONS TEST-BED PROJECT FOR PUBLIC HOUSING IN SINGAPORE
+Ohtsubo-san,

-Ohtsubo-san, President of Panasonic Corporation,
+President of Panasonic Corporation

+Suzuki-san,
-Suzuki-san, Japanese Ambassador to Singapore,
+Japanese Ambassador to Singapore

 Your Excellencies,

-Distinguished guests,
+Distinguished Guests,

-Ladies and gentlemen,
+Ladies and Gentlemen,

 Good morning.
 I am happy to join you here at the launch of Panasonic’s Total Energy Solutions Test-Bed Project for Public Housing in Singapore.